SuikaCider/coding_practice/DataCamp/Analyzing-Electric-Vehicle-Charging-Habits.md

 ## Assignment questions

-Now tht I know a bit about the table, I am ready to approach the assignment's questions.
+Now that I know a bit about the table, I am ready to approach the assignment's questions.

-### Question 1: Unique users per garage
+### 🎯 Question 1: Unique users per garage

 Question text:
 > Find the number of unique individuals that use each garage’s shared charging stations.
 The output should contain two columns: garage_id and num_unique_users.
 Sort your results by the number of unique users from highest to lowest.
 Save the result as unique_users_per_garage.